jettronics/Homesystem/README.md

 Green LED means no water detected.
 Red LED means water detected.
 In case of Water detection a Push message will be sent to Smart Phone.
 ### Remote Controller
+The Remote Controller is a small device to control Webradio by 4 buttons.
+* On/Off Webradio
+* Next Webradio station
+* Volume up
+* Volume down

 ### Water Detection